 If people are slipping and falling near an entrance, you may have a problem with wet floors.
 If the falls occur in an area where wood is cut by machines, the sawdust may be making the floor slippery.
 Stairs are another common area where this type of accident can occur.

 Once you’ve measured the data from your slip and fall accident reports, you will be able to take the necessary steps to keep people safe.
-Even something as simple as putting down floor tape (similar to this) that provides additional traction can help keep people safe.
+Even something as simple as putting down floor tape that provides additional traction can help keep people safe.
 If you don’t have the right data related to these accidents, however, you won’t know that traction tape is what you need.

 Injuries from Dropped Items